ASCL.net

 COSMIC (Compact Object Synthesis and Monte Carlo Investigation Code) generates synthetic populations with an adaptive size based on how the shape of binary parameter distributions change as the number of simulated binaries increases.
 It implements stellar evolution using SSE (ascl:1303.015) and binary interactions using BSE (ascl:1303.014).
 COSMIC can also be used to simulate a single binary at a time, a list of multiple binaries, a grid of binaries, or a fixed population size as well as restart binaries at a mid point in their evolution.
 The code is included in CMC-COSMIC (ascl:2108.023).

-This module implements IMRPhenomD in a pure Python code, compiled with the Numba just-in-time compiler.
-The structure of the code is closely related to the C code; the module provides nearly identical function interfaces in IMRPhenomD.py.
-The module implements the analytic first and second derivatives necessary to compute t(f) and t'(f), rather than computing them numerically, as is done in the C code.
-Using the analytic derivatives increases the code complexity but is wall-time faster and produces more numerically accurate results.
-The improvement in numerical accuracy is particularly significant for t'(f).
-In testing, PyIMRPhenomD is considerably faster than the C implementation.
-For large frequency grids, the Python version's speed-up is typically approximately a factor of 5 compared to the C version.
+PyIMRPhenomD estimates the population of stellar origin black hole binaries for LISA observations using a Bayesian parameter estimation algorithm.
+The code reimplements IMRPhenomD (ascl:2307.019) in a pure Python code, compiled with the Numba just-in-time compiler.
+The module implements the analytic first and second derivatives necessary to compute t(f) and t'(f) rather than computing them numerically.
+Using the analytic derivatives increases the code complexity but produces faster and more numerically accurate results; the improvement in numerical accuracy is particularly significant for t'(f).